Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 • Overall pale yellow-green color

-• Leggy, stretched growth toward light source
+• Leggy, stretched growth toward the light source

 • Slow growth or no new leaves